simple-login/website/content/blog/simplelogin-join-proton.md

 #### What’s improving

 SimpleLogin will benefit from Proton infrastructure and expertise of running an email service that's been battle-tested.
 With a 24/7 team, SimpleLogin infra will also have a better uptime and incidents (if any) will be solved much faster.
-SimpleLogin will also be able to leverage Proton’s expertise in email and application security, and benefit from ProtonMail’s anti-abuse and anti-spam technologies in order to solve increasing challenging abuse issues at scale.
+SimpleLogin will also be able to leverage Proton’s expertise in email and application security, and benefit from Proton Mail’s anti-abuse and anti-spam technologies in order to solve increasing challenging abuse issues at scale.

 By working together, we have already hardened SimpleLogin’s infrastructure, performed a security audit of SimpleLogin’s code, and improved our monitoring to ensure we can quickly act in case of attacks.
 With more people in the team, feature development is also faster, so look for more announcements in the coming days.

-Proton users can expect to have an optional integration in the next coming months between ProtonMail and SimpleLogin that will come with an improved user experience.
+Proton users can expect to have an optional integration in the next coming months between Proton Mail and SimpleLogin that will come with an improved user experience.
 SimpleLogin support team is now doubling in size with Proton help, so expect a faster time if you have a question.

 #### Staying user first